tommy-mor/wiki-1/content/posts/fonts.md

 measure
 : length of lines of text in a paragraph of column (column width)

-leading
+Leading
-: vertical line spacing. generating sufficient space between lines to make it readable
+: Vertical line spacing. generating sufficient space between lines to make it readable

-ligatures
+Ligatures
-: fusing characters that are next to one another that look very similar - awkward together.
+: Fusing characters that are next to one another that look very similar.

-hyphenation
+    These characters may look awkward when next to one another if they aren't fused.

+Hyphenation
-: used to prevent rag problems
+: Breaking a word across a line and separating it with a dash; a technique typically used to prevent rag problems.

 hyphen
 : short dash '-'. used to divide words that break at the end of the line or to connect parts of co    mpound words such as 'ill-fated'. these are used to represent relationships between individuals rather th    an separating them.En-dash : slightly longer hthan the hyphe. used to indicate a range of values, such as a span of time or     numerical quantities. sometimes the em-dash is used instead of the en-dash for aesthetic reasons, or a sm    all amount of space is added befoer or after the dash for artistic purposes.Em-dash : longer than that!the em-dash is typically used to indicate a break in thought, and is normally followed with and preceded     by space.
 It can be used to describe a thought within a sentence as well -- case in point!grid : guide by which graphic designers can organize, copy and add images in a flexible way while making     the concepts easy to absorb and understand.

-rag
+Rag
-: the uneven vertical edge of a block of type -- most commonly the right-hand edge. if the rag is not     good, it can be very distracting on the eye; can be fixed by reworking the line breaks or by editing a c    opy
+: The uneven vertical edge of a block of type -- most commonly the right-hand edge. if the rag is not clean, it can be very distracting to the eye; this can be fixed by reworking the line breaks or by editing a copy.

-widow
+Widow
-: single word or short line is left at the end of a column - bad typography
+: A single word or short line left at the end of a column.
+This is considered bad typography.

-orphan
+Orphan
-: exists at the top of the following column!
+: A line exists at the top of the following column!

-can be fixe just liek the rag, reworking the line breaks or editing the copy to remove these typography ugly things
+    This can be fixed just like the rag, by reworking the line breaks or editing the copy to remove these typography misdeeds.

 ## History {#history}

+printing press
-printing press : based on blackletter, similar ot the font traditionally used with handwritten material. not good for printing.
+: Used a font based on blackletter, similar ot the font traditionally used
+    with handwritten material.
+This wasn't good for printing.
     Roman type was created to solve this problem.
 First, Jenson, but the most recognizable roman font is Cambria.

 ### Italics {#italics}